 4. If needed, pick an alternate drug or dosage based on the predicted change profile

 Choice Browser: In Windows the Firefox browser loads the drug list quicker and displays the windows more attractively than does Internet Explorer.
 On the Mac a Firefox browser works properly.
 We are working to make the program work with other Mac browsers as well.

 Jane’s physician added paroxetine to her other meds after consulting GeneMedRx to determine there were no significant interactions noted.
 When Jane experienced nausea and sleeplessness, pharmacogenetic testing was ordered.
 Jane is a CYP2D6 poor metabolizer with a genotype of *4/*4.
 She was normal for other CYP genotypes.
 Her physician again consulted GeneMedRx and found that paroxetine was a high-risk medication for Jane’s genotype.
 By querying the program he found that citalopram, a CYP2C19 substrate, might be safer for Jane.

 Jessica R. Oesterheld, M.D., a practicing psychiatrist and educator, is a frequent author and lecturer on metabolism-based pharmacology in adults and children.
 Her interest arose from clinical experiences with adverse drug reactions caused by CYP based drug interactions.

 Neil B. Sandson, M.D., is Director of the Division of Education and Residency Training at Sheppard Pratt Health System.

 David N. Osser, M.D., is a clinical psychopharmacology consultant and a member of the International Psychopharmacology Algorithm Project.

 The software is available as an internet subscription.
-Call 256-500-3080 for further details or order online.
+Further details or order online.